 In many places volunteers plus professionals get more people into walking.
 You will, for example, learn how to run a group.
 Reports tell about great satisfaction from their involvement.
 Check out the examples: Walking Action Groups in Australia (State of Victoria), Green Walks in Canada.

-Ask someone or a small group out for a (Nordic) walk.
+Ask someone out for a (Nordic) walk.
 This is a recipe for aging in a positive way.
 It ensures strong thighs, and beats a stationery activity such as playing cards with others.
 In other words: keep walking steadily and exercise your brain, along with others.

 A walking coach works as a healer for those who may be feeling low or have more serious mental health problems.
 The professional walking coach offers a kind of therapy: "The soul goes on foot".
 Walk mindfully, concentrate on your steps and the surroundings help you to feel the freshness of the moment: "A good way to walk is also being mindful of the breath.
 For example, inhaling in three steps and exhaling in four."

 Keeping a dog means that you will have to go out on foot, at least twice a day.
-While a dog does mean an investment in time and money, many dog owners walk more and feel safe.
-They have company and socialize with other dog owners.
+Of course you should be a dedicated dog lover.
+A dog does mean quiet an investment in time and money.
+Many dog owners walk more and feel safe.
+They have company and socialize with others like fellow dog owners.
 In some places, there are special areas for people with dogs.
 Check it out.

 You tend to walk more if you don`t have a car.
 It also frees up space around your home.
 Cars take up space and cost money in terms of insurance, taxes, etc.